GMN Overview

 Manifold Representation

-Many state-space analytic methods presume the state-space is an invariant manifold completely encapsulating the system dynamics.
-Another common presumption is that a diffeomorphic representation of the true manifold can be derived from Takens embedding of a univariate time series observed from the system.
+Many state-space analytic methods presume the state-space can be represented as an invariant manifold completely encapsulating the system dynamics.
+Another common presumption is that a diffeomorphic representation of the true manifold can be derived from Takens embedding applied to a univariate time series observed from the system.
 In practice, univariate observations may not sufficiently encapsulate the underlying dynamics, an issue that is compounded as the dimensionaliy and complexity of the dynamics increase.
-Further, it is not always clear in multidimensional complex systems whether univariate time series observations are soley generated by the presumed dynamics.
+Further, it is not always clear in multidimensional complex systems whether univariate observations are soley generated by the presumed dynamics.
 For example, noise and influences from other related or coupled dynamical systems may be present.

-In cases where the dynamics arise from a complex interaction network, the realities of partial observation imply that univariate reconstructions from various time series of the system may not provide diffeomorphic representations of a unitary, underlying manifold, but manifolds expressing different state-space structures.
-Decomposing the system into an interacting network of manifolds may help to represent the underlying dynamics.
+In cases where the dynamics arise from a complex interaction network, the realities of partial observation imply that univariate reconstructions from various time series of the system may not provide a diffeomorphic representation of a single underlying manifold, but each yeilding a manifold expressing different state-space structures.
+Instead, decomposing the system into an interacting network of manifolds may better represent the underlying dynamics.

 Network Determination